 Art.
 7º.
 The President of the Association shall oversee the implementation of the agreements adopted by the Executive Committee and the General Assembly, presiding over the sessions held by both of the bodies in question.

 Art.
 8º.
-The Executive Committee with voting right shall initially consist of the President, the Secretary/Treasurer, and four Executive Committee Members.
+The Executive Committee with voting right shall initially consist of the President, the Secretary/Treasurer, the Immediate Past President, and up to twelve Executive Committee Members.
 Proposals for any additional office-bearers or ordinary members may be issued by the Executive Committee, and are to be laid before and confirmed by the membership at the next appropriate Biennial General Meeting.

 Such proposals may be made at any time and persons so nominated may act in a temporary capacity until so confirmed at the Biennial General Meeting.